chalk-it-up/slate/source/includes/event/2_update.md

 Parameter | Description
 --------- | -----------
-name | The name of the event
-description | A longer description of the event org_id | The organisation (school) that the event is linked to recurrence | How often the event is hosted start_date | The starting date from when the series is valid end_date | The end date after which the event is no longer valid
+org_id | The organisation that the event is linked to event_name | The name of the event description | A longer description of the event recurrence | How often the event is hosted start_date | The starting date from when the series is valid end_date | The end date after which the event is no longer valid